-- Provision of office space which include networked PCs, meeting space and filing areas
+- Provision of office space in Nexus, which include networked PCs, meeting space and filing areas

-Successful completion of this module will given you a unique programme award as it will include an “(Enterprise)” variant
+Successful completion of this module will give you a unique programme award as it will include an “(Enterprise)” variant.

-*You are still eligible to apply for a student loan but this will be at the reduced rate; see student finance information for more details.
-Note: The Year in Enterprise is subject to the same tuition fees as a Year in Industry or Study Year Abroad.
-In 2014/15 this was £1,350.
+The Year in Enterprise is subject to the same tuition fees as a Year in Industry. * You are still eligible to apply for a student loan but this will be at the reduced rate; see student finance information for more details.

 Find out more